[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 Hello everyone.

-I'm Naka from the System Solutions Department.
-I've recently been hit by stomach pains and chills that have kept me from sleeping, and I've lost all my strength.
+This is Naka from the Systems Solutions Department.
+Lately, I've been suffering from such severe stomach pain and chills that I haven't been able to sleep, and I've lost all my energy.

 This article explains how to "build an Ansible execution environment for operating a CentOS 6 environment using Docker within WSL2."